Boeing workers may soon vote on decision to unionize

 Representatives from Boeing responded to IAM’s announcement Friday morning, expressing disappointment in the news, but not surprise.

-“Our team has achieved a lot of very important and impressive accomplishments here in South Carolina — without the IAM,” a spokesperson for Boeing said, adding that the company has not forgotten IAM’s “repeated insult of our amazing teamwork and our amazing team right here in South Carolina.”
+“Our team has achieved a lot of very important and impressive accomplishments here in South Carolina — without the IAM,” said Boeing South Carolina Vice President Joan Robinson-Berry, adding that the company has not forgotten IAM’s “repeated insult of our amazing teamwork and our amazing team right here in South Carolina.”

-Boeing’s representative denied the accusations regarding the intentional spread of misinformation during the previous unionization effort and said that the size of the company may lead to some minor inconsistencies, but overall company policies are clear.
-In response to earlier claims from the IAM that local Boeing employees are underpaid compared to their counterparts at other plants, the spokeswoman said that corporations pay to market and local employees receive fair wages under that consideration, as well as an abundance of benefits.
-The representative stated that Boeing is not concerned by the abbreviated timeline of the upcoming union election, which could prove to be a major coup for organized labor efforts in South Carolina.
+The Boeing general manager denied the accusations regarding the intentional spread of misinformation during the previous unionization effort and said that the size of the company may lead to some minor inconsistencies, but overall company policies are clear.
+In response to earlier claims from the IAM that local Boeing employees are underpaid compared to their counterparts at other plants, Robinson-Berry said that corporations pay according to the local market and employees receive fair wages under that consideration, as well as an abundance of benefits.
+She added that Boeing is not concerned by the abbreviated timeline of the upcoming union election, which could prove to be a major coup for organized labor efforts in South Carolina.

 “A good outcome would be a win,” said Evans, “but what’s really important about this process is making sure we get them a contract that is equitable and fair to them — give them the chance to vote on a contract that’s going to make Boeing a better place for the worker and make it more of a career instead of just a job.”